enriquepablo/syntreenet/README.rst

   to the builtin production "__var__".
 * To make rules, 2 sets of facts (the conditions and the consecuences) must be joined by semicolons, and joined among them with the string " -> ".
-* The conditions and consecuences in the rules can have variables in place of "logical" productions.
+* Only conditions, consecuences, and queries can have variables in place of "logical" productions.
+Facts cannot.
-* You can query the knowledge base with facts, that can also contain variables.
+* No grammar production can have a name starting and ending with 2 underscores.

 * Variables start with an "X", followed by any number of digits.
-* No grammar production can have a name starting and ending with 2 underscores.

 Basic API
 .........